 Tips For Playing Tennis In The Summer

-By James Bullis on Oct 28, 2019
+By MAC Sports Travel on Oct 28, 2019

 Dr. Susie LeBlang, a radiologist at University MRI in Boca Raton, FL, is quite jaded with the summer heat due to the gross amount of heatstroke and cases of dehydration sickness that she’s seen.
 As a former Division I tennis player at the University of Miami, she frequently emphasizes the importance of hydration, especially in the humid East coast climate.